En passant: Rules

 If these conditions are met, the capturing pawn can move diagonally forward to the square that the enemy pawn passed, capturing the enemy pawn as if it had moved only one square.
-If the right to capture en passant is not exercised immediately, it is subsequently lost.
+If the right to capture en passant is not exercised immediately, it is lost.
 Making the capture is optional, unless there is no other legal move.

-Only pawns may capture or be captured en passant; other pieces with the ability to capture diagonally—the king, queen, and bishop—cannot perform the capture.
+Only pawns may capture or be captured en passant.
 The en passant capture is the only capturing move in chess where the capturing piece moves to a square not occupied by the captured piece.

+Because many casual players are unfamiliar with or misunderstand the en passant rule, administrators on internet chess sites frequently receive erroneous complaints of bugs, cheating or hacking.

 Notation

-In algebraic notation, an en passant capture is notated using the capturing pawn's destination (not the captured pawn's location).
+In algebraic notation, an en passant capture is notated using the capturing pawn's destination square.
 In both algebraic and descriptive notation, the move may optionally be denoted by appending "e.p." or similar.
 For example, in algebraic notation, bxa3 or bxa3 e.p. may be used to represent a black pawn on b4 capturing a white pawn on a4 en passant.